 Video: To learn how to install and run a portable installation, see the Manifold Viewer - Install and Run video.
 Using a portable installation is the same basic procedure for either Viewer or Manifold Release 9.
 Using a portable installation is easy.
 Avoiding Windows Installer hassles is such a delight that many people, once they learn how to use portable installations, will prefer portable installations.

 Activation of a portable installation is the same as activating an .exe installation.
-See the Installation and Activation topic.
+See the Install and Activate topic.

 Manifold products are produced and licensed for true PC compatible hardware, running on the actual physical machine, and are not supported for PC emulators or virtual machines or other software which claims to mimic a real PC.

 Your hardware must support your proposed use.
 For example, you must have 64-bit Windows running on 64-bit hardware in order to operate 64-bit Manifold.
 You must have enough free space in storage to host the size projects you wish.
 Available space and other resources must be configured sensibly to match the requirements of projects you wish to undertake.
 For example, available user TEMP space should be three times the size of the largest data set to be processed.
 See the Performance Tips topic.

 Release 9 and Manifold Viewer run on Windows 10, 8, 7 and Windows Server 20xx editions, both 64 bit and 32 bit.
 Release 9 explicitly supports Windows 10 with no need to run in a Windows 7 compatibility sandbox within Windows 10.
 Release 9 will use DirectX12 when run on Windows 10 for improved display performance.
 Manifold recommends Windows 10 or more recent.

 Machines running Release 9 or Manifold Viewer must have the following Microsoft packages installed:

 Microsoft Visual C++ 2015 Redistributable Update 2 or more recent.